dyldlewis/doctor-lookup/README.md

 Node.js must be installed to use and set up this program.
 If you do not yet have it installed, you can find a tutorial here: https://www.learnhowtoprogram.com/javascript/getting-started-with-javascript-2f9a73dc-b7f5-4a22-9101-e69d49f552ac/installing-node-js
-You must also have bower installed https://www.learnhowtoprogram.com/javascript/modern-js-apps/introducing-bower
+You must also have bower installed https://www.learnhowtoprogram.com/javascript/modern-js-apps/introducing-bower In addition you must generate your own API key from https://developer.betterdoctor.com/

 ## Setup/Installation Requirements